-School governing bodies are made up of people from school communities who want to make a positive contribution to children's education.
+School governing bodies are made up of people from school communities.
+People who want to make a positive addition to children's learning.

 Every school has a governing body.
-They work with the headteacher to set the future direction for the school and decide how the school spends its budget.
-They’re responsible for making sure the school provides good quality education and for raising pupils’ attainment by:
+They work with the headteacher to set the future direction for the school.
+They also decide how the school spends its budget.
+They've a duty for making sure the school provides good quality education and for raising pupils’ attainment by:

 - setting strategic direction